Skip to main content

 Overview

 Following the Grenfell Tower tragedy, the government established the Building Safety Programme to ensure the safety of residents living in high-rise buildings.
-As part of this programme, building owners and tenants must take steps to make sure their properties are safe.
+As part of this programme, building owners and residents must take steps to make sure their properties are safe.

 Where there are concerns about the external wall systems on a mid or high-rise residential building, a Housing Health and Safety Rating System (HHSRS) assessment under the Housing Act 2004 will be undertaken.
-If the assessment indicates a severe fire risk due to the external wall system, the council may consider taking formal enforcement action to ensure any risk is reduced to an acceptable level.
+If the assessment indicates a significant fire risk due to the external wall system, the council may consider taking formal enforcement action to ensure any risk is reduced to an acceptable level.
 In the most severe cases, this may include removing and replacing cladding and insulating materials.
 Such matters are complex, expensive and will potentially require expert consideration.
 Where such matters arise, the council will consult with owners, leaseholders and occupiers to ensure appropriate action is taken.

 This programme of inspections and assessment continues to ensure the safety of residents in Westminster.